cryptomator/docs/source/desktop/password-and-recovery-key.rst

 Change Password
 ---------------

-To change the password of an existing vault, you need to know it's current one or have a recovery key (see reset password section).
+To change the password of an existing vault, you need to know its current one or have a recovery key (see reset password section).

-Navigate to the ``Vault options`` -> ``Password`` tab, and click on ``Change Password``.
+Navigate to the ``Vault Options`` -> ``Password`` tab, and click on ``Change Password``.

-In the opened window, you you will be asked for:
+In the opened window, you will be asked for:

 1. The vault's current password.
 2. A new password.
 We suggest following our guide on choosing a :ref:`strong password <security/best-practices/good-passwords>`.